limoges/limoges/README.md

 As of January 2024, I work in the Data Platform, on the Streaming Infrastructure.

-We are re-architecting Kafka and moving Data Platform from ETL to EL(T).
+We are re-architecting Production Kafka, rethinking Data Extration and Loading technologies and moving Data Platform from ETL to EL(T).

 Hit me up if you want to talk at julien.limoges@sumup.com.